(Compiled by Dawn Bramer-Revised August 2016)

 Art and Literature

 The distinguished surgeon and avid clock collector Cuthbert Hilton Golding Bird (1848-1939) lived for many years in Meopham and is perhaps better known locally for his histories of Meopham written during his retirement (The Story of Old Meopham 1918 and The History of Meopham 1934 - reprinted 1990) and for being churchwarden at St John's Church where he is buried.
-Local man James Carley has kept the historical record up-to-date by writing about many aspects of Meopham's past and collecting together old local postcards.
+Local man James Carley (1913-2012) has kept the historical record up-to-date by writing about many aspects of Meopham's past and collecting together old local postcards.
+The Lost Roads of Meopham - Forty Years on by Mick Norman 2014 brings one of James's publications up to date.
 The history of the cricket club and the Cricketers Inn (for a time The Long Hop) has also been well documented by William Gunyon, novelist, local historian and publisher.
 Ralph Arnold (1906-1970) was born in Meopham but lived in Cobham, the scene for his book "A Yeoman of Kent: an account of Richard Hayes (1725-1790) and of the village of Cobham in which he lived and farmed", 1949.

 Meopham has also made its contribution to the world of sport.
 Valentine Romney the eminent Kent cricket player of the1740s was born in Meopham in 1708.
 As captain of the Kent X1, he is immortalised in a poem by James Love - Cricket, an Heroic Poem - which commemorates the famous match between Kent and All England at the Artillery Ground, Finsbury Circus 1744.
 His wife was buried in Meopham churchyard, sadly in a paupers grave.
 Thomas Nordish who was born in Meopham also played for Kent and in 1818 for England.
 Other Meopham players who played for Kent in the heyday of Meopham cricket club in the first half of the eighteenth century were Henry Nordish, Alfred Mynn, Joshua Lott and Robert Hills.
 William Smith-Masters (1850-1937) of Camer also played for Kent but locally played for Cobham.
 Graham Dilley (1959-2011),the Kent and England fast bowler,was brought up in Meopham, and as a teenager played cricket on Meopham Green.
 He famously played his part in an heroic stand with Ian Botham in 1981 at Headingly, saving the Ashes.
 Another notable cricketer was wicket keeper/batsman David Nicholls (1943-2008),who famously scored 211 for Kent in a County match at Folkestone in 1963, whilst still only 19.
-Lord Paul Drayson, a past Minister for Science, grew up in Meopham and has combined his political career with being a top flight racing driver.He was awarded the prestigious Simms Medal by the Royal Automobile Club's Technical Committee for his World Electric Land Speed Record runs in 2013.
+Lord Paul Drayson (1960-), a past Minister for Science, grew up in Meopham and has combined his political career with being a top flight racing driver.He was awarded the prestigious Simms Medal by the Royal Automobile Club's Technical Committee for his World Electric Land Speed Record runs in 2013.
+Record-breaking motorcycle racer Freddie Cooper (1926-2010) spent his retirement years in Meopham.
+In 1972 he was the first person to officially exceed 200mph in the UK on a bike he had built with his brother.
+His mechanic skills enabled him to build a race bike for under £100 in the 1960s in response to competition in Motorcycle news and to help build engines for Brabham team cars in the 1970s.
+His funeral was marked with a lap of honour at Brands Hantch, where he competed from the 1950s.
 Lewis Woodward Lewis, vicar of Meopham (1875-1900), regularly played chess for Kent, as did his wife, and a cup in his honour is still played for in county matches.
 He also started a magazine to publicise local matters.
 This was the forerunner of the Meopham Review.
 Footballers Alexander Rae (1969- ) who played for Millwall, Sunderland, Wolverhampton Wanderers and Glasgow Rangers and Kevin O'Callaghan (1969- ) who played for Republic of Ireland, Portsmouth and Millwall lived in Meopham for a time, as did David Young who played in the Sunderland team that won the FA Cup in 1973.
 David was also involved in the founding of the Meopham Sports and Leisure Club.
+In 2016 vetran table tennis player Pamela Butcher won ladies over 85s world championship.
+This is the culmination of a table tennis career spanning over 60 years, including numerous European and world awards.
+Notably she won the ladies singles Gravesend District Championship in 2014, beating many younger players and having won it for the first time in 1952.
+Meopham born Modern Pentathlete Kate French (1991-) participated in the 2016 summer olympics in Rio de Jenerio, Brazil/

 Entertainment and Media